Peugeot 108 hatchback

 The 108 was awarded four stars by Euro NCAP, scoring 80 per cent for both adult and child occupant protection.
 The crash tests have become more stringent recently, so the car's failure to achieve the full five stars is not hugely significant.
 There’s plenty of clever technology and equipment as standard, including anti-lock brakes, electronic stability control, six airbags and two ISOFIX child-seat mounts.

 Decent specification, but the Toyota Aygo comes with a five-year warranty

-The Peugeot 108 costs about the same as its rivals, like the Skoda Citigo, Citroen C1 and Hyundai i10.
-Peugeot has also made sure it comes packed with equipment, with all models benefitting from electric front windows, LED daytime running lights and a host of safety features including six airbags and two ISOFIX child seat mounts.
+The Peugeot 108 costs about the same as its rivals, such as the Skoda Citigo, Citroen C1 and Hyundai i10.
+Peugeot has also made sure it comes packed with equipment, with all models benefitting from electric front windows, LED daytime running lights and a host of safety features, including six airbags and two ISOFIX child seat mounts.

 Step up to the mid-spec Peugeot 108 Active model and you’ll add larger wheels, colour-coded body trim (rather than black door handles and mirrors) and air-conditioning.
-Inside, you get a seven-inch touchscreen, DAB radio, Bluetooth connectivity and a height-adjustable driver’s seat.
-Active models and above are also available as a TOP! model, adding a full length fabic roof, which can be opened in a similar fashion to the Fiat 500C and Citroen DS3 Cabrio.
+Inside, you get a seven-inch touchscreen, DAB radio, a Bluetooth phone connection and a height-adjustable driver’s seat.
+Active cars and above are also available as a TOP! model.
+This adds a full-length fabic roof, which can be opened in a similar fashion to the Fiat 500C and Citroen DS3 Cabrio.

-Probably the best value model in the range is the Allure model – which is only about £3,000 more than the basic Access car and adds a reversing camera, alloy wheels, automatic headlights and keyless go.
+Probably the best-value model in the range is the Allure, which only costs about £3,000 more than the basic Access, but adds a reversing camera, alloy wheels, automatic headlights and keyless go.

-It’s the top-spec Feline models that boast the most luxury, though, including automatic climate control and leather seats.
-But we’d recommend sticking with Allure – you get all the equipment you could ever want and they look great, too.
+It’s the top-spec Feline model that boasts the most luxury, though, including automatic climate control and leather seats.
+But we’d recommend sticking with Allure – you get all the equipment you could ever want, and it looks great, too.